Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Incorporating Recurrences into QBX

-In practice, to use the Line-Taylor formulation of QBX given by \eqref{eq:qbx}, we will need to perform a rotation for each source-target pair as described above to avoid the unnecessary computation of multi-dimensional chain rule cross-terms.
+In practice, to use the line expansion formulation of QBX given by \eqref{eq:qbx}, we will need to perform a rotation for each source-target pair as described above to avoid the unnecessary computation of multi-dimensional chain rule cross-terms.
+In the QBX literature, approaches like the above have come to be called ``target-specific'' expansions.
+In effect, the approach described above represents a generalization of this concept to the setting of Cartesian/Taylor expansions.

-Target-specific expansions described in \cite{wala2020optimization}, \cite{Siegel_2018} all indirectly perform these rotations before evaluating derivatives of the kernel for source-target pairs.
+Target-specific QBX expansions in the literature \cite{Siegel_2018,wala2020optimization} have been based on spherical harmonics and only indirectly perform these rotations before evaluating derivatives of the kernel for source-target pairs.
 This is because their expression for the layer potential contribution for a source-target pair is coordinate-independent and depends on the angle between the center-target and center-source vectors.
-See Equation 18 from \cite{wala2020optimization} below which gives the layer potential contribution for a source at $\pmb{s} \in \R^3$, target at $\pmb{t} \in \R^3$, and center at $\pmb{c} \in \R^3$:

-where $\gamma$ is the angle between the center-target and center-source vectors.
-Although the spherical harmonic expansion basis admits the use of a rotationally invariant formulation for this quantity, in general a line-Taylor expansion requires a rotation for each source-target pair.
+The identity